pedro-abundio-wang/deep-learning/2 improving-deep-neural-networks[[hyperparameter-tuning]-[regularization]-[optimization]]/Readme.md

 - Your data will be split into three parts:

   - **Training set** — Which you run your learning algorithm on.
-  - **Development set or dev set** — Which you use to tune parameters, select features, and make other decisions regarding the learning algorithm.
+  - **Dev(Development) set** — Which you use to tune parameters, select features, and make other decisions regarding the learning algorithm.
 Sometimes also called the **hold-out cross validation set**.
   - **Test set** — which you use to evaluate the performance of the algorithm, but not to make any decisions regarding what learning algorithm or parameters to use.

 - so the trend on the ratio of splitting the models: